walkermatt/ol-layerswitcher/README.md

 See [**API documentation**](#api) and [**Examples**](#examples) for usage.

-Compatible with OpenLayers version 3, 4, 5 and 6 (see note in [Install - Parcel,
+Compatible with OpenLayers version 3, 4, 5, 6, 7, 8, 9 and 10 (see note in [Install - Parcel,
 Webpack etc.](#parcel-webpack-etc) regarding installing the appropriate version of `ol-layerswitcher` for OpenLayers).
+If you have an issue using ol-layerswitcher with a more recent version of OpenLayers please [raise an issue](https://github.com/walkermatt/ol-layerswitcher/issues) with details including the versions you are using.
+It would be really nice if you could provide a link to a codesandbox.io or similar that demonstrates the error :-).

 ## Examples